Basics of Stepper Motors

 There are four different drive methods for stepper motors:

-In the diagram to the right, the wave drive method has been simplified to better illustrate the theory.
+In the diagram below, the wave drive method has been simplified to better illustrate the theory.
 In the illustration each 90° turn is representing 1.8° of rotor rotation in an actual motor.

 In the wave drive method (also called the 1-phase ON method), only one phase is turned on at a time.
 When we energize the A phase a a south pole, it attracts the north pole of the rotor.
 We turn off A and turn on B, the rotor rotates 90° (1.8°) and so on.
 Each time only one phase is energized.